 Stroganoff is a nostalgic dish that evokes many happy memories.
-This Mushroom Stroganoff is a vegetarian take on the classic, that delivers the same rich and delicious taste.
+This Mushroom Stroganoff is a vegetarian take on the classic which still delivers the same rich and delicious taste.
 A mix of wild and button mushrooms cooked with onions and garlic, then folded into the most luxurious cream sauce and served over noodles.
 Comfort food done right!

 If you love the taste of Stroganoff, try this classic recipe for Beef Stroganoff.
 Hundreds of five star reviews from happy readers.

 Mushroom Stroganoff is an affordable, delicious dish that could be on your table in under 30 minutes.
-It’s very easy to make and if you follow a few simple tips, you will end up with a meal that will rival both Beef and Chicken Stroganoff.
+It’s very easy to make and if you follow a few simple tips, you will end up with a meal that will rival Beef, or Chicken Stroganoff.

 - Make sure to saute the onions over low heat in butter until they get soft and start to take on colour.